chadmando/thinkinginbytes/content/posts/asking-ai-about-password-length-part-1/index.md

 ## Pump The Brakes
 Something in Claude's response caught my attention.
-Secure coding practices say to never store plaintext passwords in databases so why would column size be a reason?
+Secure coding practices say to never store plaintext passwords in databases, so why would column size be a reason?
 This needs some more inquiry.

 Me: